-smsmode© fights against smishing
+smsmode© combating smishing

 Faced with an ever-increasing number of cases of smishing, the authorities, operators and telephone aggregators have decided to take action.
 New rules have been introduced to protect telephone subscribers from costly SMS scams.
-The most important: strict control of Sender IDs (custom transmitters). smsmode© has decided to go one step further in prevention, by filtering the common point of 95% of phishing attempts via SMS : The URL contained in SMS.
+The most important: strict control of Sender IDs (customized transmitters). smsmode© has decided to go one step further in prevention, by filtering the common point of 95% of phishing attempts via SMS : The URL contained in SMS.
 Find out why smsmode© is committed to and what this means for you, our service users.

 What is smishing?